 We go through everything you need to know.
-From what a viewfinder is to the differences between optical and digital viewfinders.
+From what it is to the differences between optical and electronic viewfinders.

 What Is the Viewfinder?